ThinkingThoughts

 I am not young…but I am still in the best years of my life.
 I am so much more confident and happy in my own skin than I was when I was young.
 I don’t obsess over whether people like me anymore, or whether I have made someone angry at me.
 I am in touch with my inner bitch, as well as my inner goddess, and I am okay with people being responsible for their own emotions.
 If they don’t like me…not really my problem.
 If they do…great, but that’s not the centerpiece of my world.

 I’m not rich, God knows – but I have learned so much about the value of money – and what value it doesn’t have.
 I have learned that being able to buy whatever you want is nowhere near as freeing and joyful as knowing that you are in complete accord with the one you love, and that there are no secrets or omissions between you.
-Working two jobs, difficult as it is, is so much less stressful and horrible than trying to juggle payments without letting my husband find out just how bad my situation was.
 Money is important, and it’s so important to be financially stable – but money is not ever going to make me happy.
 Love, family, and an honest, self-responsible life are.

 And that’s the center of it, really.
 Because I am so blessed.
 I have a husband whom I love, more than I ever even knew.
 He loves me, more than I ever knew.
 He accepts me – he doesn’t hesitate to call me on it when I’m being irrational or overly bitchy or irresponsible…but he’s not unkind to me.
 He knows me inside out and he accepts me for who I am…and forgives me for my occasional bouts of extreme brainlessness.
 And every now and then, he does something so wonderful and amazing and unbelievable that it takes my breath away.
 And in between times, he brings me enormous joy every time I look at him or hear his voice or he touches me in passing…